YPares/porcupine/README.md

 a logical path and a `SerialsFor A B`, so it is just something with an identifier (like `"/Inputs/Config"` or `"/Ouputs/Results"`) in which we can write a `A` and/or from which we can read a `B`.
-We say the path is "logical" because it doesn't necessary have to correspond to some physical path on the hard drive: in the end, the user of the task pipeline (the one who runs the executable) will bind each logical path to a physical location.
+We say the path is "logical" because it doesn't necessarily have to correspond to some physical path on the hard drive: in the end, the user of the task pipeline (the one who runs the executable) will bind each logical path to a physical location.
 Besides, a `VirtualFile` doesn't even have to correspond in the end to an actual file, as